 Without proper guidance and financial support, Inheritance Tax (IHT) can cost families thousands of pounds.
 Although complicated to understand at first, there are various ways to avoid paying inheritance tax legally.
 Working with a financial adviser will ensure you make smart financial decisions and avoid paying the price in tax.

-Following death, the executors of your Will must calculate the value of your assets and deduct any liabilities (debts).
-The remainder is called your “estate”, and this is the value that’s liable to inheritance tax (IHT).
+Inheritance Tax is a tax on the estate of someone who has died.
+This includes all property, possessions and money.
+Following death, the executors of the Will must calculate the value of all assets and deduct any liabilities (debts).
+The remainder is called your “estate”, and this is the value that’s liable to inheritance tax.

 Which assets are within your estate?

 Generally speaking, anything of value should be included in your estate for inheritance tax purposes.
 If the asset is jointly owned, then your share falls into your estate.

 This includes property, bank accounts, investments, shares, ISAs, antiques, jewellery, personal chattels, vehicles, life insurance (not held in trust) and gifts (made in the past 7 years).
 The asset value is determined to be the value at the date of death.

 Some assets fall outside of your estate and are therefore not subject to inheritance tax.
 This includes most types of pension plans, life insurance (held in trust) and trusts generally.